Tetanus and Homeoprophylaxis

 - The Tetanus Toxins remedy is used in a Homeoprophylaxis Program under supervision by Certified Homeoprophylaxis Practitioner.

-- The Tetanus Toxic Nosode is used to build the immune system before exposure to the Tetanus and during any epidemic as a prevention.
+- The Tetanus Toxins remedy is used to build the immune system before exposure to the Tetanus and during an epidemic,

 What Is Tetanus?